 If you are seeing the castles of the Loire, it makes sense to stay locally.
 The Loire Valley is easy to drive around and hiring a car is simple.
 The roads and villages are quiet.
 It can get very hot in summer, so a hotel with air conditioning will allow you to sleep at night!

-Below are four hotels that have a rating of 9.4 or 9.3 out of 10 and are less than 1 kilometer from Château de Chenonceau!
+Below are four hotels that have a very high rating and are less than 1 kilometer from Château de Chenonceau.
+They range from charming hostels to famous hotels!

 - There are so many things to do in France.
 See all of the best things to do in France, from Get Your Guide here